PPC Campaign Management: The Definitive Guide

 1. Find And Pick The Right Keywords

-To assist you with this, you may try using online tools such as Google Keyword Planner, SEMrush and Ahrefs.
-They can help you derive relevant keywords from the list of phrases your leads may be using.
+To assist you with this, use online tools such as Google Keyword Planner and Ahrefs.
+These tools can help you derive relevant keywords from the list of phrases your leads may be using.

 These tools will also tell you:

-• How many people are searching those specific keywords
+• How many people are searching for those specific keywords

 • How competitive these keywords are